BuyMyBeard/shady/README.md

 ```
   ShadyUniformFloat(
-    key: 'transformedFloat',
+    key: 'uniformOne',
+    transformer: (previousValue, deltaDuration) {
-    transformer: (previousValue, deltaSeconds) => previousValue + deltaSeconds,
+      return previousValue + (deltaDuration.inMilliseconds / 1000);
+    },
   )
 ```

-There are some static premade transforms available on the `Uniform*` classes.
+There are some common premade transforms available as static members on the `Uniform*` classes.

 ```
+  // This is equivalent to the above snippet

   ShadyUniformFloat(
-    key: 'transformedFloat',
+    key: 'uniformOne',
     transformer: ShadyUniformFloat.secondsPassed,
   )
 ```